postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 <img alt="Private API List" src="https://assets.postman.com/postman-docs/private-api-network-list-v9.jpg"/>

+To review version-level details, click **>** on the right of the API version.
 You can review information about the API and the description.
 You can edit the schema or make changes to the API directly.
 You can see team editors and the workspace associated with this API.

-Click **Watch** to start watching the API.
-To learn more about watch notifications, see [Watching an API](/docs/designing-and-developing-your-api/watching-an-api).

-To review version-level details, click **>** on the right of the API version.
-You can review information about the API and the description.
-Click **View Schema** to edit the schema or make changes to the API directly.

 <img alt="Published to network" src="https://assets.postman.com/postman-docs/api-overview-v9.jpg"/>

 **Add to Private API Network** will display if you haven't added the API to the private network.

 <img alt="Add to Private API Network" src="https://assets.postman.com/postman-docs/add-to-private-api-network-v8.jpg"/>

+> Click **Watch** to start watching the API.
+To learn more about watch notifications, see [Watching an API](/docs/designing-and-developing-your-api/watching-an-api).

 ## Next steps